Working life is now hybrid: are your brand management processes right?

 41% of employees believe having a digital collaboration platform is important when working apart.
 This includes having the right tools to protect and enhance brand.

 To enable people to be productive and keep them on-brand, you need to find a solution that empowers them.
 It also must bring them together, even when they’re apart.
-Without it, you risk them using alternative options – like Canva and WordArt – that don’t control brand.
+Without it, you risk them using alternative options – like Canva and WordArt – that don’t control the brand.

 How to manage your brand in the hybrid environment